nodejs/node/doc/api/addons.markdown

 compiling your module, you don't need to worry about linking to any of these libraries.

-To get started let's make a small Addon which does the following except in C++:
+To get started let's make a small Addon which is the C++ equivalent of the following Javascript code:

     exports.hello = function() { return 'world'; };